writeoncereadmany/blogsource/_posts/2016-11-11-refactoring-to-functionality.md

 ---
 layout: post
+title: Refactoring towards a Functional Style
+author: Tom Johnson
+published: true
+excerpt_separator: <!--more-->
 ---

-# Refactoring towards Functional Style

 Yesterday, I refactored a method.

 Nothing unusual about that - we refactor code constantly.
 Code is, after all, better described as something grown than something built, and a large part of gardening is keeping the weeds in check.
 Normally, I wouldn't have given it a second thought.